alex1528/azure-terraform-alz/README.md

 This implementation assigns practical Azure RBAC permissions for each group to balance least-privilege with day-to-day usability.
 Baseline management group Reader remains in place.

-- Non-Production group (nonprod): `Contributor` on the Non-Prod workload resource group; `Virtual Machine User Login` on nonprod VMs.
+- Non-Production group (nonprod): `Contributor` on the Non-Prod workload resource group; `Virtual Machine Administrator Login` on nonprod VMs.
-- Production group (prod): `Contributor` on the Prod workload resource group; `Virtual Machine User Login` on prod VMs.
+- Production group (prod): `Contributor` on the Prod workload resource group; `Virtual Machine Administrator Login` on prod VMs.
 - Connectivity group: `Reader` on the connectivity resource group.
 - Management group: `Reader` on the optional/management resources resource group.
 - Identity group: `Reader` on the optional/management resources resource group.